wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 in `sendSingleEvent()`, after which the event is sent to all other links in `highNetPorts_` and `lowNetPorts_`.
 Each send operation uses a cloned copy of the event, while the original event will be destroyed.

+Method `processIncomingEvent()` handles received messages from any of the link objects.
+This function is extremely simple, as it just pushes the received event into `eventQueue_`.
+These events will be processed in the next clock tick.

+## Memory Controller

+`class MemoryController` (in file `memoryController.h/cc`) implements the memory controller interface.
+The memory controller object sits between the last level cache and the memory backend (including the converter), and it serves as an entry point for accessing the main memory.
+The memory controller object is derived from `class Component`, meaning that it can be instanciated in the configuration file, and connected to the upper level components.